 a.
 Heavy artillery (8"/175mm) was employed in the WHEELER/WALLOWA AO to achieve maximum effect from the 175mm gun range capability.
 In the Chu Lai TAOR, it was necessary to split the heavy artillery battery to provide support throughout the area of operations.
 Due to the loss of Battery C, 3d Battalion, 18th Artillery from the Duc Pho AO on 23 February 1968, there is no heavy artillery coverage in that area.
-Battery C, 3d Battalion, 18th Artillery was deployed north to Phu Bai to reinforce the fires of the 101st Airborne Division Artillery.
-The 3d Battalion, 82d Artillery minus one battery was also deployed north with the 196th Light Infantry Brigade and placed under the operational control of Provisional Corps Vietnam.
+Battery C, 3d Battalion, 18th Artillery was deployed north to Phu Bai to reinforce the fires of the 101st Airborne Brigade and placed under the operational control of the Provisional Corps Vietnam.
 In addition, the 198th and 11th LIB provided forward observer parties for four additional companies in each brigade.
 These parties were provided from existing resources.

 b.
-Artillery ammunition expenditures and the percent of observed fires by caliber for the period were as follows:
+Artillery ammunition expenditures and the percent of observed fires by caliber for the period were as follows;